mkeithX/mkeithx.github.io/CONTRIBUTING.md

 ## Issues

-If you find a bug, have a suggestion, or want to request a new feature, feel free to open an [issue](https://github.com/mkeithX/mkeithx.github.io/issues) in the repository.
+If you discover a bug, have a suggestion, or wish to request a new feature, please feel free to [open an issue](https://github.com/mkeithX/mkeithx.github.io/issues/new/choose).

-**IMPORTANT**:
-Please visit [Docusaurus website](https://docusaurus.io/community/contributing#issues) for issues related to infrastructure.
+IMPORTANT: For issues related to infrastructure, please visit the [Docusaurus website](https://docusaurus.io/community/contributing#issues).